Alpha Plus Group: History

-The Group's origins date from the foundation in 1931 of DLD College ‘to provide tuition for the entrance examinations to Oxford and Cambridge universities and to the British Civil Service'.
+The Group's origins date from the foundation in 1931 of DLD College ‘to provide tutoring for Oxbridge and Colonial Service entrance exams'.
 The College has moved campus five times and now occupies a building near Westminster Bridge, where it educates a diverse range of home and international students.
 Abbey College Manchester was established as a tutorial college in 1990 and now offers GCSE, Foundation and A level courses to local and international students.
 Abbey College Cambridge was founded in 1994.